docker/docs/content/guides/docker-concepts/getting-started/whats-next.md

   link: /guides/docker-concepts/running-containers/multi-container-applications/
 ---

-The following sections provide a step-by-step guide to understanding core Docker concepts, building images and running containers.
+The following sections provide step-by-step guides to help you understand core Docker concepts, building images, and running containers.

 ## The Basics